 Instead of grabbing coffee first thing, try sipping on lemon with warm water for an easy detox.
 Normally I only use 1 or 2 slices of lemon, but it’s personal preference.
 You can swap to caffeine later.
 If you’re feeling it, then add up to half a teaspoon of salt to replace the electrolytes you will have lost when sleeping.

-6. Eat some breakfast & catch some news.
+6. Eat some breakfast and watch the news

 Breakfast is SUPER important to jump start your metabolism and give you energy during the day, so don’t skip this step.
 If you’re running late, you can always keep some granola bars handy or another grab and go type of food.

 I like to make sure I have enough time when eating my breakfast to watch the news.
 I think it’s important to know the current events, but also to know what the weather will be like, especially when it comes to picking out your clothes for the day.

 7. Dress for the weather